Edinburgh College of Art: Events and exhibitions

 In August 1970, during the Edinburgh International Festival, students staged the STRATEGY: GET ARTS event at the college.
 Participants included the German performance artist and art theorist Joseph Beuys.

-At the invitation of Angus MacLean, Predident of the Students' Representative Council, the conceptual artist Stephen Willats came to the College to participate in a three-day event on the theme of 'the artist and the community' in March 1972.
+At the invitation of Angus MacLean, president of the Students' Representative Council, the conceptual artist Stephen Willats came to the college to participate in a three-day event on the theme of 'the artist and the community' in March 1972.
 This led in the following year to the development of the Edinburgh Social Model Construction Project focused on the communities of Leith, Morningside, Slateford and Silverknowes.
 Willats presented a paper about the project at the Computer Arts Society symposium on the Edinburgh Festival Fringe in August 1973.

-In 1982, Kirkland Main co-ordinated the On the Side Of Life: Patrick Geddes 1854 – 1932 exhibition which was mounted in the Sculpture Court during the Festival to celebrate 50 years of teaching Town and Country Planning at the College.
+In 1982, Kirkland Main co-ordinated the On the Side Of Life: Patrick Geddes 1854 – 1932 exhibition which was mounted in the Sculpture Court during the Festival to celebrate 50 years of teaching Town and Country Planning at the college.
 The exhibition was designed by John L. Paterson and researched and curated by Michael Cuthbert, Elizabeth Cumming and Martin Andrew Forrest.

-From 2020 to 2023, the College was the venue for the Edinburgh International Book Festival.
+From 2020 to 2023, the college was the venue for the Edinburgh International Book Festival.